GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

         gsutil cp -r 'gs://[YOUR_STORAGE_BUCKET/model_export_1/*' ./bikes_weather

-1. Run the command from the parent directory of your `bikes_weather` directory:
+1. Run the command from the parent directory of your `bikes_weather` directory.

     The exported model is copied to `./bikes_weather`.